 In considering the lease asset value, the Company considers fixed or variable payment terms, prepayments and options to extend, terminate or purchase.
 Renewal, termination or purchase options affect the lease term used for determining lease asset value only if the option is reasonably certain to be exercised.
 The Company uses an estimate of its incremental borrowing rate based on information available at lease commencement in determining present value of lease payments.

 We lease warehouse facilities and office space.
-These assets and properties are generally leased under noncancelable agreements that expire at various dates through 2023 with various renewal options for additional periods.
+These assets and properties are generally leased under noncancelable agreements that expire at various dates through 2025 with various renewal options for additional periods.
 The agreements, which have and continue to be classified as operating leases, generally provide for base rent and require us to pay all insurance, taxes and other maintenance costs.
 The Company’s operating leases are exclusively for building space in the different cities we have operations.
-The lease terms typically last from 2-3 years with some being longer or shorter depending on needs of the business and the lease partners.
-The Company has also engaged in month to month leases for parking spaces that the Company has elected to expense as incurred.
+The lease terms typically last from 2-5 years with some being longer or shorter depending on needs of the business and the lease partners.
+The Company has also engaged in month-to-month leases for parking spaces that the Company has elected to expense as incurred.
 Our lease agreements do not include variable lease payments.
 Our lessors do offer options to extend lease terms as leases expire and management evaluates against current rental markets and other strategic factors in making the decision to renew.
 When leases are within 6 months of being renewed, management will estimate probabilities of renewing for an additional term based on market and strategic factors and if the probability is more likely than not that the lease will be renewed, the financials will assume the lease is renewed under the lease renewal option.